 Certain Plan investments are shares of mutual funds managed by Fidelity Investments, Inc. Fidelity Management Trust Company, the Plan Trustee, is an affiliate of Fidelity Investments, Inc., and therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Plan for administrative expenses amounted to \$127,872 for the year ended June 30, 2006.
+Fees charged to the Plan by the Plan Trustee for administrative expenses amounted to \$115,515 for the year ended June 30, 2007.

 The Company is also a party-in-interest to the Plan under the definition provided in Section 3(14) of ERISA.
 Therefore, Coach, Inc.'s common stock transactions qualify as party-in-interest transactions.
-At June 30, 2006 and 2005, the Plan held 897,314 and 909,516 shares, respectively, of common stock of the Company, the sponsoring employer, with a cost basis of \$11,400,899 and \$9,089,811 respectively.
+At June 30, 2007 and 2006, the Plan held 821,780 and 897,314 shares, respectively, of common stock of the Company, the sponsoring employer, with a cost basis of \$12,396,097 and \$11,400,899, respectively.